 During a Meander, walkers are tasked with documenting their experiences in various ways; making recordings, photographs, drawings or detailed notes during the meander, and to submit these to the ~Delta object which forms a record of the event.
 The parameters of the final accumulated mass, the delta should be pre-defined and agreed.
 This might be as simple as a blog post, photographs and writing, but more ideal is the physical the archiving of the materials.
 The final form of the resultant ~Delta object is defined by the dimensions of the material collected or generated, and the decisions of those tasked with its curation, and the editing.

 The Meander~Delta is a process of making time and space for discussion, action and interaction.
-The process enables transmission of new material, opening new spaces rich and fertile grounds for practice and discussion.
-A mechanism which enriches creative environments, through social interaction, and collaboration between different fields of specialisation, supporting the development of new evolving para-disciplinary assemblage.
+The process enables collection and transmission of new material, opening new spaces [~delta] rich and fertile grounds for practice and discussion.
+A delta provides a fertile creative environment, ideal for social interaction, and collaboration between different fields of specialisation, supporting the ongoing development of new evolving para-disciplinary assemblages.”